Concept: Wine and food pairings with lifestyle and cooking images in an outdoor environment

-First Edit for Client Review: This covered the photographers time to do an initial edit of the content, and provide the client a gallery of content to review.
+First Edit for Client Review: This covered the photographer’s time to do an initial edit of the content, and provide the client with a gallery of content to review.

-Retouching: We included $200 for each of the 26 shots, and noted that this included up to 2 hours or retouching per image.
+Retouching: We included $200 for each of the 26 shots, and noted that this included up to 2 hours of retouching per image.